technopriest-crypto/exercise-token/README.md

 ## Disclaimer

 This project currently does not work as intended.

 ## Inspiration

-This started out as an entry for the Spring 2021 ChainLink hackathon.
+This project started out as an entry for the Spring 2021 ChainLink hackathon.

 ## Prerequisites